LivePersonInc/developer-center/pages/Solutions/Transporter/gettingstarted.md

 ### Single Sign-on

 All users of Data Transporter may now login via Single Sign-on instead of regular username / password.
-This provides accounts with Agent SSO enabled to also utilise Data Transporter - in addition, non Agent SSO users can take advantage of the Simultaneous Login feature this provides when using the SSO option.
+This provides accounts with Agent SSO enabled to also utilise Data Transporter.
+In addition, accounts without Agent SSO enabled would normally see their agents logged out when their user was used to log into the transporter.
+With SSO now a part of transporter, non Agent SSO users can take advantage of the Simultaneous Login feature this provides to avoid that.

 **How to Enable**